grey-fish/grey-fish.github.io/Natas/Level4.md

 <br/>

 ## Solution
 It clearly mentions that we will be granted password, when we come from a particular URL.
-In HTTP, the Server uses `Referer` header to find out that which URL has made the request.
+In HTTP, the Server uses `Referer` header to find out that which URL has made the request.<br/>
 So to solve this level, capture the request in burp, send it to the repeater and add a `Referer` header manually.

 ![Level 4 Solution](./images/Level4_solution.png)